rooseveltframework/semantic-forms/README.md

 </form>
 ```

-### Specify input columns
+### Set number of columns a single input field takes up
 You can specify the number of columns an input will span using the `colspan-#` class on the `<dd>` element.
 The inputs are responsive and will shrink according to available space.
-Available numbered classes are `colspan-1` through `colspan-5`.
+Available numbered classes are `colspan-1` through `colspan-5`:

 ```html